Rajpal Singh Shekhawat

-Rajpal Singh Shekhawat 12 November 1962 born and birthplace is Pachar, Sikar.
-He is an Indian politician and current Member of the Rajasthan Legislative Assembly from Jhotwara in Jaipur.
+Rajpal Singh Shekhawat (born 12 November 1962, Pachar, Sikar) is an Indian politician and former Member of the Rajasthan Legislative Assembly from Jhotwara & Banipark in Jaipur.

 He was first inducted as Minister by Bhairon Singh Shekhawat and had a number of portfolios.
-Presently in Vasundhara Raje government, He is the Minister for Industries, Public enterprises, DMIC & NRI affairs He is a Leader of Bharatiya Janata Party.
+During Vasundhara Raje's government, he was the Minister for Urban Delopment, Industries, Public enterprises, DMIC & NRI affairs.
+He is a leader of Bharatiya Janata Party.